ceat-epfl/household-surveys-thesis-vpc/README.md

 # Structured questionnaires used in household surveys in Abidjan and in Nairobi.

+##
+## Contents
+- **data folder:** CSV files containing anonymized data at individual and household levels.
+- **notebooks folder:** Python notebooks with general descriptive statistics of the surveyed individuals.
-Contains two XLS files formatting the household surveys that were conducted in four informal settlements (two in Abidjan, two in Nairobi), in the context of my PhD thesis.
-The XLS files can be imported directly into KoboToolbox.
-They were implemented using the mobile application KoboCollect.
+- **questionnaires folder:** two XLS files formatting the household surveys that were conducted in four informal settlements (two in Abidjan, two in Nairobi), in the context of my PhD thesis.
+The questionnaires were implemented using the mobile application KoboCollect.
+The XLS files can be imported directly into KoboToolbox (see instructions below).

 **Citation:** Pessoa Colombo V. *Contextualizing water, sanitation, and hygiene services in informal settlements: lessons from Côte d’Ivoire and Kenya.* PhD thesis.
 EPFL: Lausanne.
 2023.